nataliMonteiro/nataliMonteiro/README.md

     - Back-End Developer
     - Java and Spring Boot
-    - I love games and cats 🎮 😽

  -------------------------------------------------------------------------------------------------------------------------------------------------------
 `These are some of the technologies and tools that I work with:`